CozyPlantlady/Lairhaven/README.md

 22/5: Adding margin to the page when screen is wider than 950px.
 Have to exclude Locations from the .section rule and create  ID locations-section for it.
 Changed the hero-image to more neutral one, so that it doesnt matter if the header covers part of it in different viewports.
 Moved original image lower down.
 Problem: Unexpected space between sections, need to locate the problem.
+Found the typo from CSS.

+Got the sticky navbar working in one line but then its too wide for the narrower devices.
+Solution: Smaller font to smaller screens (1.2rem), change to 1.6rem screen 499px>.